Beyond the Sea

 During his 3rd entry in the Vendée Globe, the idea of kite sail towing ships arise.
 After demasting off the coast of the Kerguelen islands, he stayed in the Stewart Island’s bay for two weeks of repairs.
 Once his mast repaired, he got back in the race and reached the Sables-d’Olonnes after 126 days at sea.

 With the price of oil, the expectations that it will be rising, the rules on greenhouse gas emissions and the extra taxes to come, the maritime transport world is looking for cleaner solutions.

 “Passionate about nature, I made wind my ally to create a kite sail that could help a sailor in distress.
 I thought it could also be a more ecological and economical way of sailing.
 LibertyKite was born”, narrate Yves Parlier.

-In 2007, Yves Parlier and his team looked at kite towing ships.
+In 2007, Yves Parlier and his team looked at kite towing ships system.
 Together, they imagined a backup kite sail in case of engine failure or demasting.
-After years of research and development, they create the first towing sail for pleasure boats: the LibertyKite®.
+After years of research and development, they created the first towing sail for pleasure boats: the LibertyKite®.
 It was launched in 2017.

 LibertyKite® is a kite sail autostable designed to tow pleasure crafts from 4 to 18m, starting from a 10 knots wind.
 This sail is linked to the hull by 2 ropes.

 Its use is simple: the kite sail can be sent, recovered and manoeuvred from the deck of a boat by one single person that doesn’t necessarily have great knowledge in kitesurfing.